vmcph39/LostCatPittsburgh/README.md

 Things to do
 ERM Diagram, did wireframe diagram- complete

 Scope to stick to
-Try to finish features and branch when we get to Spring Boot- incomplete Sort - completed
+Try to finish features and branch when we get to Spring Boot- incomplete

+Sort - completed

-View One read, write, delete update, cat - completed
+View Five read, write, delete update, cat - completed